AVSLab/basilisk/docs/source/Install/installBuild.rst

       - see `here <https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html>`__
       - ``XCode`` (macOS), ``Visual Studio 16 2019`` (Windows), ``None`` (Linux)
       - Used to specify a specific ``cmake`` generator.
 See discussion in Table :ref:`buildTable1Label`.
+    * - ``-o autoKey``
+      - String 's' or 'u'
+      - Empty
+      - This is used to automatically respond to the python packaging installation requests to install the package for the user (u) or system (s).

 Thus, using the same build example as in the one-step section, to create a build with ``opNav`` modes enabled, but no :ref:`vizInterface`, and using a clean distribution folder, and that is built right away, you could use::